Minor scale: Intervals

 The intervals between the notes of a descending melodic minor scale are the same as those of a descending natural minor scale.

 Uses

 Composers have not been consistent in using the two forms of the melodic minor scale.
 Composers frequently require the lowered 7th degree found in the natural minor in order to avoid the augmented triad (IIIaug) that arises in the ascending form of the scale.

-In jazz, only the ascending form of the scale is termed as "melodic minor".

-In Indian Carnatic music, this melodic minor scale corresponds to the Raga Gourimanohari.

 Examples of the use of melodic minor in rock and popular music include Elton John's "Sorry Seems to Be the Hardest Word", which makes, "a nod to the common practice... by the use of F♯ [the leading tone in G minor] as the penultimate note of the final cadence."
 The Beatles' "Yesterday" also partly uses the melodic minor scale.

+Other minor scales

+Other scales with a minor third and a perfect fifth (i.e. containing a minor triad) are also commonly referred to as minor scales.

+Within the diatonic modes of the major scale, in addition to the Aeolian mode (which is the natural minor scale), the Dorian mode and the Phrygian mode also fall under this definition.
+Conversely, the Locrian mode has a minor third, but a diminished fifth (thus containing a diminished triad), and is therefore not commonly referred to as a minor scale.

+The Hungarian minor scale is another heptatonic (7-note) scale referred to as minor.

+The Jazz minor scale is a name for the melodic minor scale when only the "ascending form" is used.

+Non-heptatonic scales may also be called "minor", such as the minor pentatonic scale.

+Limits of terminology

+While any other scale containing a minor triad could be defined as a "minor scale", the terminology is less commonly used for some scales, especially those further outside the Western classical tradition.

+The hexatonic (6-note) blues scale is similar to the minor pentatonic scale and fits the above definition.
+However, the flat fifth is present as a passing tone along with the perfect fifth, and the scale is often played with microtonal mixing of the major and minor thirds – thus making it harder to classify as a "major" or "minor" scale.

+The two Neapolitan scales are both "minor scales" following the above definition, but were historically referred to as the "Neapolitan Major" or "Neapolitan Minor" based rather on the quality of their sixth degree.